zkerkeb-class/autenthication-service-TheLeon9/README.md

-# 🔐 Authentication Microservice - Back Office
+# 🔐 Authentication Microservice - BackEnd

 This microservice handles authentication for a **single user (YOU)** within the back office.
 No database is used — credentials are stored in a `.env` file.